boblou/personalWebsite2/projects.md

 # NeedSustenance

 [NeedSustenance](https://github.com/robert-lou/NeedSustenance) is a website I built that allows users to review restaurants and create collections of restaurants.
 It also allows the sharing of such reviews and collections.
-It uses the Ruby on Rails as the framework and MongoDB as the underlying database.
+It uses Ruby on Rails as the framework and MongoDB as the underlying database.

 # Effects of Angiotensin II on TSC